-If there are any issues with finding, downloading, opening, or reading of any Alternative Format Materials students should contact either the Accessibility Specialist or a representative of the Office of Disability Services as soon as possible so that it may be remedied.
+If there are any issues with finding, downloading, opening, or reading of any Alternative Format Materials students should contact either the Alt-Text Specialist or a representative of the Office of Disability Services as soon as possible so that it may be remedied.
 It is the student's obligation to report access issues to the Office of Disability Services and their instructor.

-SECTION 4 B:
+SECTION 5 B:

-Attendance Accommodations - CAS and SBS
+Attendance Accommodations

-University attendance policy (from the CAS and SBS Student Handbook)
+University attendance policy (from the CAS & SBS Student Handbook)

 Students are expected to attend all classes.
 Attendance is an integral aspect of enhancing academic success.
 Requirements for attendance and class participation are established by the instructor of each course.
+Instructors are responsible for informing students about their attendance policy at the beginning of each term.
 Students are responsible for all material and information covered in classes they miss.
 Students are expected to carefully consult individual course syllabi for course-specific attendance policies, as they may vary by class.